Nancy Drew: Danger by Design: Plot

-Nancy Drew travels to Paris to work undercover as an assistant to Minette, an up-and-coming couture fashion designer who has lately been acting bizarre and erratic.
+Nancy Drew travels to Paris, France to work undercover as an assistant to Minette, an up-and-coming couture fashion designer who has lately been acting bizarre and erratic.
 Minette has been throwing temper tantrums and firing her employees without cause, is dangerously behind schedule, and refuses to be seen without a mask covering her whole face.
 Nancy is tasked with uncovering the reasons behind Minette's strange behavior.

 When Nancy arrives in Paris at the moulin where Minette's studio is located, she finds Minette screaming at her other assistant, a young aspiring fashion designer named Heather McKay.
 Heather later explains to Nancy that Minette has been commissioned to design a dress for the First Lady of France to wear to the upcoming World Summit.

 Nancy performs various chores and errands for Minette, and travels around Paris to meet some of her associates: Jing Jing "JJ" Ling, an Australian model who serves as a living fitting model for Minette's dresses; Dieter von Schwesterkrank, a fashion photographer who used to be romantically involved with Minette; and Jean-Michel Traquenard, a local fashion magazine editor.

 Shortly after Nancy arrives, she intercepts an anonymous letter that threatens Minette's life.
 Heather explains that the letters, along with equally threatening phone calls and deliveries of dead flowers, have been going on for months.
 Nancy also learns that JJ was tricked into her current contract with Minette; Dieter is still bitter and confused about Minette suddenly ending their relationship; Jean-Michel recently wrote a feature on Minette that focused mainly on her mysterious mask; and Heather is hoping to soon cut ties with Minette and become an independent fashion designer.

 While running an errand for Minette, Nancy runs into Dieter; he refuses to acknowledge her and runs away, leaving behind a newspaper clipping of an obituary for a woman named Noisette Tornade.
 Noisette, who was the previous owner of the moulin that is now Minette's studio, was a translator for the Germans during World War II who secretly moonlighted as a coder for the French Resistance.
 After talking to a local historian, Nancy learns that Noisette Tornade was romantically involved with Dieter's late great-uncle, Hans von Schwesterkrank.